Who’s the Boss?: Changes in Joint Employer Liability

 - Maintains a common-law relationship with the employees in question, meaning the joint employer has control over what employees do and how they perform tasks, and

 - Has sufficient control over employees’ essential terms and conditions of employment to permit meaningful collective bargaining.

 The issue is once again in the spotlight after the Department of Labor earlier this month issued new guidance broadening the definition of joint employer, explaining that under the Fair Labor Standards Act of 1938 and the Migrant and Seasonal Agricultural Worker Protection Act of 1983, “it is possible for a worker to be jointly employed by two or more employers who are both responsible, simultaneously, for compliance.”
 The NLRB is also preparing to hold hearings, though they’ve been delayed

 , to determine whether McDonald’s had a significant hand in setting work conditions for employees who were fired in association with wage protests in 2013.

-What does this mean from an economic perspective for restaurants and retailers considering the impact of these changes on their business?
+What does this mean from an economic perspective for restaurants considering the impact of these changes on their business?
 While the uncertainty has eased somewhat since last year, it remains critical for franchisors to evaluate how their workforce-related practices may expose them to potential liabilities under a joint employer standard, such as employment-related lawsuits filed by their franchisees’ employees.
 Moreover, both franchisor and franchisee should consider analyzing the economic impact of any future employment practices they may implement through the lens of how those decisions may trigger a joint employer determination.